richard-russell/terraform-aws-workload-identity/README.md

 - TFC_AWS_RUN_ROLE_ARN
 - TFC_AWS_WORKLOAD_IDENTITY_AUDIENCE

-This variable set will be shared with all workspaces that are tagged with `aws_dyn_creds`.
+This variable set will be shared with all workspaces with the `aws_dyn_creds` tag.

 If any of these are missing, something has gone wrong with the module.